goreliu/luajit-ahk/README.md

 -- return: string
 getVar(name, getPointer)

+-- Launch a Gosub routine in script.
 -- return: true(label exists) false(otherwise)
 label(name)

+-- Like label(), but do not wait until execution finished.
 -- return: true(label exists) false(otherwise)
 postLabel(name)

+-- Launch a function in script.
 -- return: string
 func(name, ...)

+-- Like func(), but run in background and return value will be ignored.
 -- return: true(function exists) false(otherwise)
 postFunc(name, ...)